SprintHive/node-zipkin-rabbit-test/README.md

     });
     ....

+Browse to [http://localhost:3701/step1]() and then open up the zipkin ui [http://localhost:9411](), hit the "Find traces" button and you should see some traces.

-[logo]: ./docs/step1.png "Screen shot of step1"
+[logo]: https://github.com/SprintHive/node-zipkin-rabbit-test/blob/master/docs/step1.png "Screen shot of step1"

 ##